ZaneKrumina/MainHomework/content/posts/BlogPostDayOne.md

 but rather the lack of humanity in digital culture?
 Are museum technologists in a unique position to critique and change digital culture?

-More about this conference and topics with interesting research material you can find [here!](https://ad-hoc-museum-collective.github.io/humanizing-the-digital/chapters/1/)
+More about this conference and topics with interesting research materials you can find [here!](https://ad-hoc-museum-collective.github.io/humanizing-the-digital/chapters/1/)

 *I looked into most of the topics I were intereseted in and thought will be usefull for my job in the museum, even if those are theoretcial ideas, but that is start of everything.*